AlexWang1987/alexwang1987.github.io/foundations/javascript/javascript.md

 ```

 ### What is **Functional Scope**.
 Now, we know that a function is just a special object, it can be normally called and it has its attributes and behaviors. when It's invoked no matter which way, Firstly, **Functional Scope Object** is created.
-It's just a normal object, all local varibles and functions are associalted to it. when this exceution is completed, normally, the functional scope will be collected by garbage collector a little while later. but there is an exception, will talk about it latter.
+It's just a normal **hidden** object, all local varibles and functions are associalted to it. when this exceution is done(return), normally, this functional scope will be collected by garbage collector a little while later. **but** there is an exception, I'll talk about it latter.

 ## How Javascript is getting constructed and bootstraped.